zhouytl/AxiSEM3D/doc/sphinx/source/user/examples/examples.md

 Example input files and post-processing scripts can be found in two places:
  * ```examples/``` folder in the main repository provide example problems that are good starting points or "cookbooks" for more complex models.
- * [AxiSEM3D Gallery](https://github.com/AxiSEMunity) is a repository for published models.
+ * [AxiSEM3D Example Gallery](https://github.com/AxiSEMunity/AxiSEM3D_example_gallery) is a repository for published models.

  ## Contributing examples
  AxiSEM3D has a number of examples that illustrate how to use certain features of the code.
 If you have a model setup that illustrates a feature or a certain type of model, please share!
 We are happy to add new examples to help AxiSEM3D community.